 This sampling process may sound identical to the operation of a blood glucose meter for diabetics—and the meter and strips look identical to those devices and strips—but the testing procedure is much trickier.
 Getting reliably good samples takes some practice.
 Don’t expect your first test be anything other than a learning experience where you waste a few strips.

-Contamination of the blood sample seems to be the main reason for the Lactate Plus’s frequent error readings.
+Contamination of the blood sample seems to be the main reason for the Lactate Plus’s error readings.
 The smaller the blood sample (and the Plus can use a tiny bubble of blood), the more likely it is to be contaminated by sweat or oil on the skin.
-Even with practice I still get about five times as many error readings with the Plus than I did with my old Pro.
-Here is what I do to minimize them:
+Here are some suggestions to minimize these pesky error readings.

 Use a fatter-gauge lancet.